stylesuxx/v3xctrl/docs/Streamer.md

 If you can connect, you are ready for the next step of the configuration.

-> Be aware that only the first boot will take longer, afterwards you should be able to connect via SSH after about 30 seconds from plugging in the client.
+> Be aware that only the first boot will take longer, afterwards you should be able to connect via SSH after about 30 seconds from plugging in the streamer.

 If you can not connect, check the [trouble shooting section](/master/docs/Troubleshooting.md#ssh-connection)